About This Station

 The Outer Hebrides, or Western Isles, are situated about 40 miles off the west coast of Scotland in the Eastern Atlantic Ocean.
 The Isle of Lewis, where this station is located, is the largest and most northerly of the island chain.
 The islands are home to a population of some 25,000 people and main industries are fish farming, crofting and tourism.

-These islands have history going back thousands of years and there are collections of Standing Stones, Stone Circles, Brochs and Norsk settlements to be found throughout the islands.
+These islands have history going back thousands of years and there are collections of Standing Stones, Stone Circles, Brochs and Norse settlements to be found throughout the islands.
 The most famous of which are the Standing Stones at Calanais which are estimated to date back some 5000 years.

 Calanais Stones